edwardhorsford/bard/notes/Ruby/hash.md

 => 'Barack Obama'
 ```

-The values inside of a hash are accessed using the keys as Ruby symbols.
+The values inside of a hash are accessed using the keys as symbols.

 ## Adding values